hollance/TheKissOfShame/README.md

   - Currently the parameters are set from the editor, but there's no guarantee there will be an editor.
 Closing and reopening the editor will reset all parameters.
   - There are two sets of parameters: 1) the ones used in `AudioGraph::setAudioUnitParameters()`, and 2) copies of these in the processor.
 None of this is thread-safe.
 Instead, we should use `AudioParameterFloat` objects and read them in `processBlock`.
   - Implement state saving and loading.
-  - Parameter smoothing.
 - Embed the external image and sound files as binary data in the plug-in, to simplify the installation (no need to manually copy these resources).
-- pluginval succeeds but there is an assertion failure in juce_AudioSampleBuffer in `getRMSLevel`; I think this happens on mono inputs
 - Remove most of the compiler warnings.
 (I set the warning level high on purpose.)
 - Replace deprecated JUCE APIs with modern equivalents.
 - Since `ScopedPointer` is deprecrated, I replaced these with `std::unique_ptr`, but many of these things do not actually need to be pointers at all.